Deep Completion Autoencoders for Radio Map Estimation: Data-Driven Radio Map Estimation

 \cmt{Alleviating Ill-Posedness\ra frequency separation}It will be first argued that the plain training approach in \eqref{eq:matricompmask} is likely to be ill-posed in practical scenarios when the network does not enforce or exploit any structure in the frequency domain. \begin{myitemize} \myitem\cmt{issue}To see this, suppose that the number of frequencies $N_f$ in $\mathcal{F}$ is significant, e.g. 512 or 1024 as would typically occur in practice, and consider a fully connected first layer $\layerfun\layerparnot{1}{\bm w_1}$ with $N_N$ neurons.
 Its total number of parameters becomes $(N_yN_x(N_f+N_m)+1)N_N$ plus possibly additional parameters of the activation functions.
 Other layers will experience the same issue to different extents.
 Since $T$ must be comparable to the number of parameters to train a network effectively, a large $N_f$ would drastically limit the number of layers or neurons that can be used for a given~$T$. \myitem\cmt{separation} \begin{myitemize}

-\myitem\cmt{separation}In this case, it may be preferable to separate the problem across frequencies by noting that propagation effects at similar frequencies are expected to be similar.
-Building upon this principle, $\nnfun$ can operate separately at each frequency $f$.
+\myitem\cmt{separation}\firstrev{In absence of further prior information, one possibility to reduce the number of parameters is} to separate the problem across frequencies by noting that propagation effects at similar frequencies are expected to be similar. \firstrev{To understand this, it is instructive to note that the maximum difference in the free-space path loss between the lowest and the highest frequencies is $\Delta P_\text{Rx}= 20\text{log}_{10}((f_c+BW/2) /(f_c-BW/2))$ where $f_c$ and $BW$ are respectively the carrier frequency and bandwidth.
+For example, when $f_c=1400$ MHz and $BW=10$ MHz, $\Delta P_\text{Rx}\approx 0.06$ dB.
+Although fading effects may differ due to constructive/destructive interference, one can claim in narrowband scenarios that propagation approximately affects all frequencies in the same fashion.} Building upon this principle, $\nnfun$ can operate separately at each frequency $f$.
 This means that training can be accomplished through \myitem\cmt{train}

 where the input $\augmeaspsdmat_t(f)\in \rfield^{N_y\times N_x \times (1 + N_m)}$ is formed by concatenating $\measpsdmat_t(f)$ and $N_m$ masks; see Remark~\ref{rem:meta}.

 \myitem\cmt{strengths} \begin{myitemize} \myitem\cmt{variables}Observe that the number of variables is roughly reduced by a factor of $N_f$, whereas \myitem\cmt{data examples} the ``effective'' number of training examples has been multiplied by $N_f$; cf. number of summands in \eqref{eq:fsep}.
 This is a drastic improvement especially for moderate values of $N_f$.
 Thus, such a frequency separation allows an increase in the number of neurons per layer or (typically more useful~\cite[Ch.
 5]{goodfellow2016deep}) the total number of layers for a given $T$.
 Although such a network would not exploit structure across the frequency domain, the fact that it would be better trained is likely to counteract this limitation in many setups. \end{myitemize}